iirisarri/CrashCourse-Phylogenomics/README.md

 tar zxvf seaview5.tgz
 ```

-In `vertebrate_proteomes` you will see 23 fasta files, each containing a set of proteins from a different species.
+We will start from a set of 20 proteins from up to 23 species of vertebrates.
+You can find them in the folder `Orthogroup_Sequences`.

-## Inferring ortholog groups
+## Inferring ortholog groups (optional)

+If you want to know how we obtained the 20 groups of homologous proteins, there is no mystery.
+We started from a set of proteins annotated in 23 species of vertebrates, which you can access in `intermediate_results/0_Vertebrate_proteomes`

-The first step is to identify homologs among all the proteins.
-We will use [OrthoFinder](https://github.com/davidemms/OrthoFinder) for this task.
-We will use default parameters, just providing the folder containing the proteome files.
+To identify homologs among all the proteins, we used [OrthoFinder](https://github.com/davidemms/OrthoFinder) with default parameters, just providing the folder containing the proteome files.

 ```
 orthofinder -f vertebrate_proteomes